 We invite you to watch Father’s video, then prayerfully read the Gospel and reflection, and work your way through the Exercises.
 We pray that this might help you in your apostolate, your family, your classroom, or personally… to prepare for and more deeply experience Sunday’s Mass, and to better integrate the Sacrament and the readings into your daily life.

-True humility and true spiritual freedom results in a forgetfulness of self.
+True humility and true spiritual freedom result in forgetfulness of self.
 Pray with and for this unselfconsciousness, that your ego not become inflamed as you undertake the prayer, fasting and almsgiving of Lent.

 2. We will discover our reward in the secret of our heart.